kohana/cache/guide/cache/config.md

 ## Override existing configuration group

 The following example demonstrates how to override an existing configuration setting, using the config file in `/application/config/cache.php`.
+The key name used here, "external", can be any value you wish.

 	<?php defined('SYSPATH') or die('No direct script access.');
 	return array